The power or irritation of website pop-ups

 2. Time delay

-The pop-up appears after the visitor spends x number of seconds on the page.
-For example: You've set the time to 5 seconds.
+The popup appears after the visitor spends x number of seconds on the page.
+For example: You have set the time to 5 seconds.
 A visitor comes to your page and starts reading.
-After 5 seconds, the pop-up appears.
+After 5 seconds, the popup appears.

 When you visit the SuperBikes website, the popup with the discount offer will appear after about 5 seconds.